Decentralised and Mutual Recognition Procedures

 b.
 The dossier preferably in eCTD format as had been submitted to the Reference Member State, together with any subsequent approved variations and a confirmation of their approval (for MRP on the basis of a previously national procedure only).
 If the product is already in the MRP the list of approved variations is not required.

 c.
-Latest approved PI by the RMS
+Latest approved Product Information approved by the RMS

 MT as CMS validates the application form within a 14 day validation period